zero-degrees/walkie-talkie/README.md

 		message: 'This is the last slide.',
 		callbacks: {
 			prev: function () {
 				//This callback fires when the user goes to the previous slide.
-Perform setup/teardown here.
+				//Perform setup/teardown here.
 			}
 		}
 	}